2023 - 2024 Junior High Schedule

 Example Projects: apron, bag, hot pad, throw pillow, travel pillow, maybe a table runner, possibly a class project, etc.

-Required Supplies: Sewing machine, scissors, white thread, pin cushion, straight pins, bobbin, large container for machine, small container for their project similar to a 12"x12" container for scrapbook ingredients paper projects.
+Required Supplies: Sewing machine, scissors, white thread, pin cushion, straight pins, bobbin, a large container for the machine, and a small container for their project similar to a 12"x12" container for scrapbook ingredients paper projects.
 They should have ALL of this from Beginner Sewing.

 Materials covered by class fees: Cutting mats, rotary tools, sewing rulers, fabrics, irons, and much more.